 You can share the point values with your students or opt to keep that secret.
 Pair up the students.
 The student pair with the MOST points wins.

-The first time you do this activity, some pairs might turn in identical answers, but it will only take one pair of students turning in papers with DIFFERENT answers (and thus gaining far more points) to ensure that they up their game to remain competitive.
+The first time you do this activity, some pairs might turn in identical answers.
+Still, it will only take one team of students turning in papers with DIFFERENT answers (thus gaining far more points) to ensure that they up their game to remain competitive.

 I have always liked to allow them to discover this themselves, but you could point this out to them at the beginning or halfway through the time limit.